The Economics

 A vineyard that bleeds cash

-Yet in any given year the company is also paying to train the next model — and that one costs roughly ten times more.
+Yet in any given year the company is also paying to train the next model, and that one costs roughly ten times more.
 So while the 2024 vintage is happily earning its $2 billion, the company is spending $10 billion training the 2025 model.
 The annual profit-and-loss statement nets these against each other and shows an accelerating loss: small, then large, then alarming.
-The conventional reading — “this company loses more money every year” — is arithmetically true and, Amodei argues, completely misleading.
-The losses are not a failing product.
-They are the visible cost of a choice to keep planting bigger fields.
+The conventional reading (“this company loses more money every year”) is arithmetically true and, Amodei argues, completely misleading.
+The losses are not a failing product but the visible cost of a choice to keep planting bigger fields.

 The number under the framing: two costs, not one